SampathSandaruwan/Eat-With-Sam-Mobile/README.md

 You've successfully run and modified your React Native App. :partying_face:

+## Documentation

+For comprehensive project documentation, implementation plans, and guidelines, please refer to the [Documentation](./Documentation/README.md) folder.

 ### Now what?

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).